ray-project/ray/doc/source/tune/tutorials/tune-storage.rst

     )
     tuner.fit()

-Ray AIR automatically configures a default syncer that uses pyarrow to perform syncing with the specified cloud ``storage_path``.
+Ray AIR defaults to use pyarrow to perform syncing with the specified cloud ``storage_path``.
 You can also pass a custom :class:`Syncer <ray.tune.syncer.Syncer>` object to a :class:`tune.SyncConfig <ray.tune.SyncConfig>` within the :class:`air.RunConfig <ray.air.RunConfig>`
 if you want to implement custom logic for uploading/downloading from the cloud.